A troublemaker plants seeds of strife;

 - Crazymakers hate order.
 Chaos serves their purposes.
 When you establish space that serves you for a project, they will abruptly invade that space with a project of their own.

 - Crazymakers deny that they are crazymakers.
 “I’m not what’s making you crazy,” they will say, “It’s just that … [add something else to blame].”

-I have found that the path to increased levels of life, growth and understanding is often the one path that leads us directly away from a crazymaker.
+I have found that the only path to increased levels of life, growth, and understanding is the one path that leads me directly away from a crazymaker.

 The fellow with the gorgeous hair style in the White House seems to fit each and every one of the criteria for being a crazymaker.
 Just sayin’…